 When you’ve got your ad ready to go, click “Save and Continue.”

 The next page will let you sign into your Google account, or create a new one, and then you’ll be asked to supply billing information and review your order.

 Once done, you’ll be able to define your ad as in-stream skippable, in-stream non-skippable, or discovery, by visiting the Campaigns tab of your newly created Google Ads account, and clicking “Video.”
 This tab is where you’ll also go to make spending limit and CPV changes.

 It’s also where you’ll monitor the success of your TrueView Campaign.

 Once your advertisement is live, you’ll want to monitor its performance closely.
 Doing so will help you stay on budget and gauge its effectiveness.
 Data and insights gathered from this process will also help you plan future campaigns.

-Google AdWords provides tools to help you keep on top of your ad monitoring, which allows tracking of numerous key metrics.
+Google Ads provides tools to help you keep on top of your ad monitoring, which allows tracking of numerous key metrics.

 Core performance of your video can be measured by: